tegorman13/ai_gd_chapter/Categories.md

 - Brody 2024 - Evaluating the Effectiveness of AI Source Disclosure in Human–AI Communication
 - Pescetelli & Yeung 2021 - The role of decision confidence in advice-taking and trust formation
 - Pataranutaporn 2023 - Influencing human–AI interaction by priming beliefs about AI can increase perceived trustworthiness, empathy and effectiveness
+- Oudah 2024 - Perception of experience influences altruism and perception of agency influences trust in human–machine interactions
+- Han 2024 - When Teams Embrace AI: Human Collaboration Strategies in Generative Prompting in a Creative Design Task

 ### Risk
 - Nishida 2024 - Conversational Agent Dynamics with Minority Opinion and Cognitive Conflict in Small-Group Decision-Making